 In this post, you’ll learn what is resistance welding and how it works.
-Different types of resistance welding explain with diagram and advantages, applications and more.
+Different types of resistance welding explain with diagrams and advantages, applications and more.

 Resistance Welding and Types

-Resistance welding is a liquid state welding process, in which a metal-to-metal joint is made in a liquid or molten state.
-The resistance welding is also known as the thermo-electric process in which heat is produced at the interface surfaces of welding plates due to electrical resistance and controlled low pressure is applied to these plates to form the weld joint.
+It is a liquid-state welding process, in which a metal-to-metal joint is made in a liquid or molten state.
+Resistance welding is also known as the thermo-electric process in which heat is produced at the interface surfaces of welding plates due to electrical resistance and controlled low pressure is applied to these plates to form the weld joint.

 It uses electrical resistance to generate heat therefore it is called as resistance welding.
 Resistance welding is a very efficient pollution-free welding process but its uses are limited due to its high material cost and limited material thickness.